 Burnout 3: Takedown was released for the Xbox and PlayStation 2.
-A GameCube version was also planned but got scrapped, and Burnout wouldn’t appear on a Nintendo platform again.
-No, I’m not counting that one Nintendo DS release.
+A GameCube version was also planned but got scrapped, and Burnout wouldn’t appear on a Nintendo platform again unless you count that one awful Nintendo DS release, which we won’t.
 Anyway, the two versions are fairly equal in quality and there is no difference in content between them so you can’t go wrong with either.
 No extra cars or anything like that this time.

 The Xbox version does at least offer better graphics and smoother performance (once again targeting 60 fps) than its PS2 counterpart, thanks to the beefier hardware inside Microsoft’s giant black slab o’ power.
 Of course, the Xbox also features support for custom soundtracks and the analog triggers on the Xbox controller are a perfect fit for racing games, although you can also use a wheel on both versions if you’re so inclined.